 I should put up the disclaimer that the Super Mario Bros 2 we got in the US is actually one of my favorite Mario Bros games period.
-As insane as this might sound, I probably like it more than SMB3.
+As insane as this might sound, I probably like it more than Super Mario Bros 3.
 I certainly revisit it more often.
-And in truth, I didn't even know that a more 'traditional' SMB2 existed in Japan until it was localized as part of Super Mario All-Stars on the SNES.
+And in truth, I didn't even know that a more traditional Super Mario Bros 2 existed in Japan until it was localized as part of Super Mario All-Stars on the SNES.

 And that was the last time I played The Lost Levels.
 December, 1993.
-Even when that Wii All-Stars compilation was released (and seriously lacking Super Mario World), I didn't even bother replayinig Lost Levels then.
+Even when that Wii All-Stars compilation was released (and seriously lacking Super Mario World), I didn't even bother re-playing Lost Levels then.
 I don't know.
-I just used it as an excuse to revisit SMB2 and 3 in their 16-bit reimagined glory.
+I just used it as an excuse to revisit Super Mario Bros 2 and 3 in their 16-bit reimagined glory.

-But something about it rolling out to Switch piqued my interest.
+But something about The Lost Levels rolling out to Switch piqued my interest.
 I think it's the fact that (correct me if I'm wrong) this is the first time that the original 8-bit version of the game has been released in the US.
-It's kind of neat to see that Fami box art in the games list, with the US title of The Lost Levels.
+It's kind of neat to see Fami box art in the games list, with the US title of The Lost Levels.
 Of course, any real localization efforts are clearly minimal given that the title screen itself just reads "Super Mario Bros 2."
 But whatevs.

 I played the hell out of the original back then - as we all did.
 So everything about it remains iconic.
 Yet, when I revisit it every few years, I find that it's more a nostalgia thing.
 It's like going back to see an old friend.
-It's comforting, but at the same time it's not quite as fun to me as Super Mario World or Super Mario Bros 2 (US).
+It's comforting, but at the same time it's not quite as fun to me as Super Mario World or Super Mario Bros 2.
 Those are the ones I go back to the most because I just love playing them.